-From 1965 to 1985, scenic train trips were offered to visitors providing a 30-minute narrated tour of the entire park.
+From 1965 to 1985, scenic train trips were offered to visitors providing a 30minute narrated tour of the entire park.
 With of the main sections of the train path crossing over Long Lake.
-After the tours ceased, remints of the trestle along the Long Lake portion remained, and are present till this day.
-Current plans for the extension of the trestle include the construction of a boardwalk directly on the original trestles, with an ADA compliant covered observation area in the middle.
+After the tours ceased, remnants of the trestle along the Long Lake portion remained and are present to this day.
+Current plans for extension of the trestle include the construction of a boardwalk directly on the original trestles, with an ADA-compliant covered observation area situated over Long Lake

-The North Trestle Bridge project would connect visitors from a section of the Main Loop Road over to either the main day use area or to the Youth Camp.
+The North Trestle Bridge project would connect visitors from a section of the main loop road over to either the main day use area or to the Youth Camp.